-- Neatly fold and place your item in box or mailer.
+- Neatly fold and place your item in a box or mailer.

-- Affix label to the front of your package.
+- Affix the label to the front of your package.

-- Put package in your home mailbox or drop off at your local USPS.
+- Put the package in your home mailbox or drop it off at your local USPS.
 Usually, I leave my outgoing packages in my mailbox unless they are very large or heavy.

 - Click on the Sales button in your app and check the box to indicate that you have shipped the item.

 - You get paid once the buyer receives and accepts the item.

 Abbreviations and Phrases Used for Buying & Selling on Poshmark

 Miscellaneous Tips for Selling Kids Clothes on Poshmark